 WHAT TO WEAR FOR A SNOWMOBILING TRIP

 During the winter season, Lapland can reach temperatures of -40 degrees.
 If you’re outside for 3-4 hours in the snow, then you need to ensure that you’re dressed appropriately in order to enjoy the experience.
-I won’t mention the obvious things to wear for the cold weather, but rather the specific items you’ll need for snowmobiling.
+I won’t mention the obvious things to wear in Lapland for the cold weather, but rather the specific items you’ll need for snowmobiling.

 An all in one snowsuit that’s designed for the sub-zero temperatures should be provided by your tour organiser.